-Today is Martin Luther King Jr Day, a Federal Holiday that was signed into law in 1986 by President Reagan.
-The day earmarked to honor the life of Dr King is officially the third Monday in January, which falls on or near his actual birthday, January 15.
-This year, 2017, would have marked his 88th birthday.
+The third Monday in January is Martin Luther King Jr Day.
+The significance?
+It is a Federal Holiday that was signed into law in 1986 by President Reagan.
+The day earmarked to honor the life of Dr. King is officially the third Monday in January, which falls on or near his actual birthday, January 15.

-A Federal Holiday is one that has been recognized by the US Government.
-Government offices will be closed, and federal employees are paid to have the day off.
+So what is a Federal Holiday?
+It is a day that has been recognized by the United States Government.
+US Government offices will be closed, and federal employees are paid to have the day off.

 A National Holiday is one that every person would be off from work.
 After checking out multiple sources, turns out the United States does not have a National Holiday.
 The closest holiday that could possibly be seen as a day every person across the United States might celebrate is the 4th of July or Independence Day.

-Here is a list of our Federal Holidays:
+Do you have a list of the US Federal Holidays:

 - New Year's Day